ultraDevs/powerful-blocks/readme.txt

 == Description ==

-[Powerful Blocks](https://powerfulblocks.com) is a Gutenberg Block Plugin With Awesome Blocks and Advanced Controls.
+[Powerful Blocks](https://powerfulblocks.com) is a Gutenberg Block Plugin With Awesome Blocks, Prebuilt Templates and Advanced Controls.
 It will help you to build pages easily without any custom code.
-We are trying to make Gutenberg more easier and awesome without blocks, features, and advanced controls.
+We are trying to make Gutenberg more easier and awesome with our blocks, features, Prebuilt Templates and advanced controls.

 ### Features
 * Simple UI